 2. White Wine Vinegar

-Similarly, white wine vinegar adds the acidity and flavor to a dish that red wine would.
-Like a dry white wine, white wine vinegar is tasty in lighter dishes like chicken broth, chicken stock, risotto or fish.
+Similarly, white wine vinegar adds acidity and flavor to a dish that red wine would.
+Like a dry white wine, white wine vinegar is tasty in lighter dishes like chicken broth, chicken stock, risotto, or fish.
 Since wine vinegar has more acidity than wine, it's best to dilute it by adding it to water in a 1:1 ratio before using it in your recipe as a red wine substitute.

 3. Pomegranate Juice

 Another great replacement for red wine is fruit juices like pomegranate juice.
 This is perfect as a nonalcoholic substitute, ideal for those cutting alcohol out of their diet.
 Pomegranate juice is rich and fruity and will add extra flavor to any savory dish, especially as a glaze or salad dressing.
 Since it has less acidity than red wine, it's best to mix pomegranate juice with a tablespoon of vinegar before using it as a red wine substitute.

 Another fruit juice that works great as a replacement for red wine is cranberry juice, which also has a full, fruity flavor.
 Cranberry juice can be used in an equal amount to the red wine in a recipe.
 However, since cranberry juice has natural sweetness, it's best to use a version without any added sugar when adding it to a recipe.
 If even this version seems too sweet, you can add in a tablespoon of vinegar to balance it before adding cranberry juice to a recipe.